brianhigh/research-computing/lab/command_line_intro.md

 ls *.txt
 cat fum.txt

-bash myscript.sh
+$ bash myscript.sh
 phi
 ls: *.txt: No such file or directory fum.txt pho
 ```

-Blank lines were added to help separate the commands from their ouput.
+(The `$` prompt and command output have been included in this example for clarity.)

-## Folder (directory) navigation and management commands
+## Folder navigation and management

 For the rest of the tutorial, we will list Bash commands and their DOS
 equivalents (where possible) in [brackets].